intoxstudio/content-aware-sidebars/readme.txt

 == Installation ==

-1. Upload the full plugin directory to your `/wp-content/plugins/` directory or install the plugin through `Plugins` in the administration
+1. Unzip and upload the `content-aware-sidebars` folder to your `/wp-content/plugins/` directory via FTP or install the plugin through *Plugins* in the administration
-1. Activate the plugin through `Plugins` in the administration
+1. Activate the plugin through *Plugins* in the administration
 1. Create your first sidebar under the menu *Sidebars > Add New*
+1. Add widgets to the sidebar like any other sidebar

-1. Optional: Insert Template Tag `<?php ca_display_sidebar( $args ); ?>` in your theme for manually handled sidebars
+* Optional: Insert Template Tag `<?php ca_display_sidebar( $args ); ?>` in your theme for manually handled sidebars
-1. Optional: Insert Shortcode `[ca-sidebar id=]` in a post or page for manually handled sidebars
+* Optional: Insert Shortcode `[ca-sidebar id=]` in a post or page for manually handled sidebars

 == Frequently Asked Questions ==